brucechu613/LineBot/README.md

 ## Finite State Machine
 ![fsm](./img/show-fsm.png)

+## Introduction

+This line bot provides love and care whenever you feel lonely and needs someone to care about you and show comfort

 ## Usage
 The initial state is set to `user`.

-Every time `user` state is triggered to `advance` to another state, it will `go_back` to `user` state after the bot replies corresponding message.
+Every time `user` state is triggered to `advance` to another state, it will `go_back` to `user` state or moves to the next state after the bot replies corresponding message.

 * user
+	* Input: "Intro"
+		* Reply: "my intro"

+	* Input: "fsm"
+		* Reply: "A image of my final state machine"

-	* Input: "go to state1"
+	* Input: "all sorts of greetings"
-		* Reply: "I'm entering state1"
+		* Reply: "One of my three greetings"

-	* Input: "go to state2"
+	* Input: "撩我"
-		* Reply: "I'm entering state2"
+		* Reply: "flirts with you"

 ## Deploy
 Setting to deploy webhooks on Heroku.